-One of the men with the white shirts turned to us, glanced at me then looked at dad.
+One of the men with the white shirts turned to us, looked at me then looked at dad.
 “Two for dinner or just passing through?” he asked.

 “Mama, hay otros niños en este tren!”
 She looked at me and smiled.
 The grownup woman sitting across from the girl turned her head and smiled at me too.
 Her hair was also black and her skin brown.

 “Hello young man!” she said, “What is your name?”